zztczcx/cricket_api/README.md

 it will start a mysql server and do migrations, but at this point, the tables are still empty

-you can run to seed to table
+you can run the following command to seed to table

 ```bash
 go run cmd/load_csv_to_db/main.go